tpreilly4/brew-master/README.md

 * As a user, I want to view some data about a beer that has been added, OR view all data about all beers that have been added.

+* As a user, I want to see all beers of a specified type or all beers from a specified brewery.

 ## Database Structuring